mbasaman/searchparked/README.md

 # searchparked
-open search engine with no advertisments
+search engine with no advertisments